iodigital-com/io-technology/data/blog/explicit-resource-management-in-typescript-5.2.md

 Because this feature is so recent, most runtimes will not support it natively.
 To use it, you will need runtime polyfills for the following:

 - Symbol.dispose
 - Symbol.asyncDispose
 - DisposableStack
 - AsyncDisposableStack
 - SuppressedError

-Symbol.dispose and `Symbol.asyncDispose` can be polyfilled like this:
+`Symbol.dispose` and `Symbol.asyncDispose` can be polyfilled like this:

 ```javascript
 Symbol.dispose ??= Symbol('Symbol.dispose')
 Symbol.asyncDispose ??= Symbol('Symbol.asyncDispose')
 ```

-The compilation target in the tsconfig file should be es2022 or below and lib setting to either include “esnext” or “esnext.disposable”
+The compilation target in the `tsconfig` file should be es2022 or below and the library setting to either include `"esnext"` or `"esnext.disposable"`

 ```json
 {